Kailash Vijayvargiya: State cabinet minister

 Kailash Vijayvargiya was sworn in as cabinet minister in Madhya Pradesh Government on 8 December 2008, and given portfolios of Public Works, Parliamentary Affairs, Urban Administration and Development.
 He was given a portfolio of Religious Trusts, Endowment, and Rehabilitation on 1 July 2004.
 Vijayvargiya again joined Babulal Gaur's Council of Ministers as Public Works Minister on 27 August 2004.
 He was re-inducted into Shivraj Singh Chouhan's Council of Ministers on 4 December 2005, as a Public Works, Information Technology, and Science & Technology Minister.

 In the second cabinet under Shivraj Singh Chouhan (post-2008 elections), Vijayvargiya held portfolios of IT and Industries.
 In the third cabinet (post-2013 elections), Vijayvargiya held the portfolio of Urban Development.

 He brought TCS, Infosys and more than 17 IT companies to Indore.

 Global investor Meet in MP was one of the biggest initiatives during his tenure as an Industry Minister.

 Involved in finalizing 259 MOUs for setting up projects worth Rs 4.31 trillion.

+Controversies

+Indore water contamination incident

+Between December 2025 and January 2026, at least 18 people died and over 2,000 residents fell ill after consuming contaminated drinking water in the Bhagirathpura area of Indore.
+The contamination was caused by a leak in the main pipeline near a public toilet, which led to sewage mixing with the water supply.
+Despite multiple complaints from residents in the weeks leading up to the incident, there was no remedial action taken by the administration.

+During an interaction with NDTV journalist Anurag Dwary, Vijayvargia was questioned regarding accountability and the growing public health concerns.
+In respone, Vijayvargia dismissed the questions as "useless" and used a derogatory term "ghanta" while responding to Dwary.
+A video of the exchange was initially broadcast by NDTV and quickly went viral online.
+However, when the channel later removed the video from its platforms, it was criticised for failing to stand by its reporter due to the channel's perceived closeness to the Bharatiya Janata Party.
+The incident renewed debate about media independence and the treatment of journalists who question those in power.
+Vijayvargia later issued a public apology for his remarks.

+Vijayvargia was involved in further controversy after the suspension of Anand Malviya, the sub-divisional magistrate of Dewas, who had cited Vijayvargia's statement verbatim – including the derogatory term "ghanta" – and described Vijayvargia's remarks as "inhuman and authoritarian" in his official report.
+Malviya's suspension was viewed by many as retaliation for portraying Vijayvargia and the government in embarrassing light.